 will be stamped with a time and date to indicate when packages are considered officially

 New Process Coming:

-This summer, GAO will establish a secure and easy-to-use web-based electronic bid protest filing and dissemination system (EPDS).
+GAO is establishing a secure and easy-to-use web-based electronic bid protest filing and dissemination system (EPDS).
 EPDS will also provide automatic notice of a protest to the agency.
-Once it is live, all protesters will be required to use the system to file new protests, and there will be a $350.00 filing fee.
+We have not yet established a firm start date.
+Once it is live, all protesters will be required to use the system to file new protests, and there will be a $350 filing fee.
 Funds from the filing fee will be used to pay for the operation and maintenance of the system.
-This new process necessitates changes in GAO’s Bid Protest Regulations found at 4 C.F.R. part 21.
-You can view and comment on our Notice of Proposed Rulemaking, including the proposed filing fee, which is published in the Federal Register, by May 16, 2016.
+GAO has developed instructions for e-filing.
+(PDF, 9 pages) Please submit any questions on the e-filing instructions to firstname.lastname@example.org or email@example.com.
 Additional materials regarding e-filing will be added to our website, so please check back for updates.